As a program participant, do I need to notify NCPHP when I am going on vacation or other travel?

 The North Carolina Medical Society offers a Treatment Scholarship Fund, available for licensees of the North Carolina Medical Board (NCMB).
 The scholarship is funded by individual donations specific to this fund.

-The North Carolina Veterinary Medical Board currently does not offer treatment scholarships to participants.
+The North Carolina Veterinary Medical Board is in the process of developing a process to offer treatment scholarships to participants.

 I am going to inpatient treatment and want my spouse/family members to participate in the family program at my treatment center, but we cannot afford the expense.
 Can NCPHP help?